You know how to update your Ubuntu system for all the software. You might wonder about updating firmware in Ubuntu.

 Unable to update “Thunderbolt NVM for Xps Notebook 9360”: could not detect device after update: timed out while waiting for device

-One thing you should know that GNOME Software i.e. the software center in Ubuntu 18.04 is also capable of updating the firmware.
-But in situations when it fails for some reason, you can use the command line tool
+The software center in Ubuntu is capable of updating the firmware.
+But in situations when it fails for some reasons, you can use the command line tool

 fwupd is an open source daemon that handles firmware upgrades in Linux based systems.
 It is created by GNOME developer Richard Hughes.
 Developers from Dell also contributed to the development of this open source tool.